-Few users reported that this method fixed Bluetooth audio stuttering on Windows 10, so be sure to try it out.
+A few users reported that this method fixed Bluetooth audio stuttering on Windows 10, so try it out.

 9. Connect your Bluetooth audio device with a USB extension cable

-If you happen to have a USB extension cable handy, try connecting your Bluetooth device to your PC with a USB extension cable.
+If you have a USB extension cable handy, try connecting your Bluetooth device to your PC with a USB extension cable.
 Some users have said doing so can fix Bluetooth audio stuttering.

 10. Reduce signal interference